MarielaKaradzhova/Credit_Risk_Analysis/README.md

 ## Summary

-The results of the machine learning models displayed above show that....., Based on the results, the best model to use for predicting credit risk is...
+The results of the machine learning models displayed above show that....., Based on the results, the best model to use for predicting credit risk is....

 If you do not recommend any of the models, justify your reasoning.